cs50nestm/web/breakout2022/README.md

 ## What to Do
 This problem will take several steps to complete.
 The videos below will guide you through this.
 I will, of course, be available as well to help explain and troubleshoot.
 After completing this code-a-long, the goal will be to add your own enhancement to the game.

-The graphics and the logic for this game were borrowed from **CS50's Introduction to Game Development**, which is made available under a [Creativ Commons License](https://cs50.harvard.edu/games/2018/license).
+The graphics and the logic for this game were borrowed from **CS50's Introduction to Game Development**, which is made available under a [Creativ Commons License](https://cs50.harvard.edu/games/2018/license), and uses LÖVE2D and Lua, which must be physically installed on a computer.

 Topics that this will cover include:
 * Sprite Sheets
-* Procedural Layout
+* Procedural Layouts
+* Managing States
+* Levels
+* Player Health
+* Particle Systems
+* Collision Detection Revisited
+* Persistant Saved Data

 #### Part 1
 	1. Creating the infinite scrolling background.